apetri/LensTools/docs/source/pipeline.rst

 	#Script name
 	job_script_file = gadget.sh

 lenstools provides a command line script, lenstools.submission, that will take care of the script generation.
 The "-s" flag can be used to specify the system we are running on; if not specified, the system is detected automatically looking at the value of the "THIS" environment variable.
-For example the "-s stampede" option will generate the submission scripts for the `Stampede <https://portal.xsede.org/tacc-stampede>`_ computer cluster through the :py:class:`~lenstools.pipeline.cluster.StampedeHandler` job handler.
+For example the "-s Stampede" option will generate the submission scripts for the `Stampede <https://portal.xsede.org/tacc-stampede>`_ computer cluster through the :py:class:`~lenstools.pipeline.cluster.StampedeHandler` job handler.
 Here it is an example on how the script is generated: from the command line run

 ::

-	lenstools.submission -e SimTest/Home/environment.ini -j job.ini -t gadget2 -s stampede SimTest/Home/realizations.txt
+	lenstools.submission -e SimTest/Home/environment.ini -j job.ini -t gadget2 -s Stampede SimTest/Home/realizations.txt

 In short, the "-e" switch will make sure that we are pointing to the right simulation batch, the "-j" switch will point to the correct platform--independent job option file, the "-t" switch specifies which job submission script we are generating and the realizations.txt file contains a list of the realizations that the script will process.
 For example if the contents of "realizations.txt" are